-While the Anglican community of Christchurch waited for a decision on a permanent cathedral, this cardboard cathedral was built and opened in August 2013.
-It was designed by the Japanese architect Shigeru Ban, working with local firm Warren and Mahoney, and cost under $6 million.
+While the Anglican community of Christchurch waited for a decision on a permanent cathedral, this cardboard cathedral opened in August 2013.
+Designed by the Japanese architect Shigeru Ban in collaboration with local firm Warren and Mahoney, it cost under $6 million.
 The building was constructed from 98 60-centimetre-diameter cardboard tubes.
 The site was previously occupied by the church of St John the Baptist, which was demolished following the 2011 earthquake.

 Using this item